gsferreira/gsferreira.github.com/src/archive/2020/05/dont-declare-your-variables-at-the-top/index.md

 layout: post
 tags: post
 date: 2020-05-05
 title: Don't declare your Variables at the top
+description: We are writing code for others to read.
+So, we shouldn't present our characters too early in the story.
 category: Refactoring, Improvement, C#, .net
 ---